carvel-dev/ytt/examples/data-values-required/README.md

 In following examples, we validate that `version` is not null, and port is > 0.

-User is forced to provide `version` value via cmd line or additional data values file because default `values.yml` specifies it as `null` and configuration validates it to be non-null.
+User is forced to provide `version` value via cmd line or additional data values file because default `schema.yml` specifies it as `@schema/nullable` and configuration validates it to be non-null.

 Inline approach shows how to have short validations in places where data.values... is used: